verana-labs/decentralized-trust-spec/spec.md

 Additionally, in MUST present the DT Json Schema Credential(s) in its DIDDocument, as well as the corresponding trust registry entry for verification.
 To do so, it MUST define the following entries in its DIDDocument:

 - for each `CredentialSchema` entry it wants to be resolvable, a "LinkedVerifiablePresentation" service entry with a fragment that MUST start with to `#ptr-schemas`, that MUST point to a self-issued DT Json Schema Credential as specified in [DT-JSON-SCHEMA-CRED].
-- a "PublicTrustRegistry" service entry with fragment name equal to `#ptr-schemas-trust-registry`, that MUST point to the trqp-2.0 URL of this DID's trust registry in the PTR.
+- a "PublicTrustRegistry" service entry with fragment name equal to `#ptr-schemas-public-registry`, that MUST point to the API of the DID's trust registry in the PTR.

 Example: